becodeorg/newsletter/source/_posts/InterviewWithAbel.md

 Firstly, I love the project.
 And I think that is something that we all have in common in the BeCode team, whatever our backgrounds or personalities, we love the project in itself : the fact that we help people who are remote from employment get closer to a job.

 In this industry, there is a lot of competition, and there are countless institutions that offer trainings that have no future because they do not focus on the skills that will help people.
-Our training really has a positive impact, and that’s been proven.
+Our trainings really have a positive impact, and that’s been proven.

 I’m also very interested in the IT world.
 That’s another aspect that I liked about the company.

-And when I was told that my mission would also consist in organizing and hosting workshops, I knew it was a perfect match!
+And when I was told that my mission would also consist of organizing and hosting workshops, I knew it was a perfect match!

-**Tom :** You’ve already worked in other beautiful organizations before this, but what have you learned about yourself since you’ve been working at BeCode?
+**Tom :** You’ve already worked in other beautiful organizations before, but what have you learned about yourself since you’ve been working at BeCode?

 **Abel :** I’ve learned that I’m even more curious than I thought.